Tinklit/prestashop-plugin/README.md

 ## *tinkl.it* PrestaShop Module Payment Gateway

-Bitcoin gateway to accept bitcoin at PrestaShop store with *tinkl.it* API.
+Bitcoin & Lightning Network gateway to accept bitcoin at PrestaShop store with *tinkl.it* API.

 Read the plugin installation instructions below to get started with *tinkl.it* payment gateway on your PrestaShop store.